brianjquinn/simpleblockchain/README.md

 A node when started essentially alternates between doing the following 2 things:

-1. Trying to accept connections for 5 second intervals and processing the messages that come from those connections in a seperate thread.
+1. Trying to accept connections for 5 second intervals and processing the messages that come from those connections in a separate thread.
 2. Maintaining the digital ledger data structure by mining and asking peers for information it needs (such as the latest block or the whole block chain itself)

 The data structure representing the distributed ledger or blockchain is essentially a list of Block objects (block.py) where each block has the following fields: